How to Create Test Cases for Automated tests?

 Introduction to Test Automation

 Test automation involves executing the tests automatically, managing test data, and utilizing results to improve software quality.
-It’s basically a quality assurance measure, but its role involves the commitment of the entire software production team.
+It’s a quality assurance measure, but its role consists of the commitment of the entire software production team.
 From business analysts to developers and DevOps engineers, getting the most out of test automation takes the inclusion of everyone.

 It reduces the pressure on manual testers and allows them to focus on higher-value tasks – exploratory tests, reviewing test results, etc. Automation testing is essential to achieve maximum test coverage and effectiveness, shorten testing cycle duration, and greater result accuracy.